 During our visit, Betty took us to a nearby banana plantation where we met beer maker Olive Kasande.
 The ladies from the Masheruka Women’s Drama and Craft Group came along and sang wonderful songs as we watched the process to make banana beer.
-For video and photos, see the post, Banana beer making in Uganda >.
+See video and photos in the post, Banana beer making in Uganda >

 We also had a big buffet lunch and relaxed for a while.
 Before we left, Betty presented us with another gift – a handmade basket with our names woven into the pattern!